 percolation of water and supports water in the lower part of the soil

-and in the weathered rock zone just beneath the soil.
-High up on the
+and in a weathered-rock zone just beneath the soil.
+High up on the sides

-sides of many ridges is a zone of seeps and small springs; where the
+of many ridges is a zone of seeps and small springs.
+Where the Grant

-Grant Lake caps the ridges, the zone is generally near or at the contact
+Lake caps the ridges, the zone is generally near or at the contact with

-with the Kope Formation.
-Drilled wells on these ridges obtain a little
+the Kope Formation.
+Drilled wells on these ridges obtain a little water

-water at the contact between soil and bedrock, but rarely at greater
+at the contact between soil and bedrock, but rarely at greater depths;

-depths.
-If water is found at depth, it is mainly in small quantities
+if water is found at depth, it is mainly in small quantities and of

-and of poor quality.
-Dug wells, with large wall areas, are better suited
+poor quality.
+Dug wells, with large wall areas, are better suited for

-for obtaining water from these bodies; however, many go dry in late
+obtaining water from these bodies of water; however, many go dry in

 with the Kentucky Geological Survey, provides hydrologic information

 for the entire state.
-Atlases for Boone County are HA-15,
+Atlases covering Campbell County are: HA-15,

 to "Groundwater Resources in Kentucky"